IBM/CognitiveConcierge/README.md

 ## 3. Run the iOS Application

 ### Install the necessary dependencies
-- From Terminal, change directories into the YourProjectName/CognitiveConcierge-iOS folder and run the following command to install the necessary dependencies (This may take some time):
+- From Terminal, change directories into the `YourProjectName/CognitiveConcierge-iOS` folder and run the following command to install the necessary dependencies (This may take some time):
 ```bash
 carthage update --platform iOS
 pod install
 ```

 ### Update configuration for iOS app
-- Open the CognitiveConcierge.xcworkspace file in Xcode 8.3 either from ICAT or from your terminal using `open CognitiveConcierge.xcworkspace`
+- Open the `CognitiveConcierge.xcworkspace` file in Xcode 8.3 either from ICAT or from your terminal using `open CognitiveConcierge.xcworkspace`

 - **Update CognitiveConcierge.plist file:** One way to persist data in Swift is through the property list or .plist file.
 ICAT has run some set up scripts to generate and populate the `CognitiveConcierge-iOS/CognitiveConcierge/CognitiveConcierge.plist` file.
 You will need to open this file and add your Google API Key.
 If you are not using ICAT, then manually update the credentials for all the services.
 You can get the credentials for services either from the environment variables section present in the runtime tab from your IBM Cloud dashboard or using the command `bx app env CognitiveConcierge`.
 ConversationWorkspaceID is the workspace id of the conversation service.

 - **Update bluemix.plist file:**
-	- You should set the isLocal value to YES if you'd like to use a locally running server; if you set the value to NO, then you will be accessing the server instance running on the IBM Cloud.
+	- You should set the `isLocal` value to `YES` if you'd like to use a locally running server; if you set the value to `NO`, then you will be accessing the server instance running on the IBM Cloud.
-	- To get the appRouteRemote value, you should go to your application's page on the IBM Cloud.
-There, you will find a View App button near the top right.
+	- To get the `appRouteRemote` value, you should go to your application's page on the IBM Cloud.
+There, you will find a `View App` button near the top right.
 Clicking on it should open up your app in a new tab, the url for this page is your route which maps to the appRouteRemote key in the plist.
-Make sure to include the http:// protocol in your appRouteRemote and to exclude a forward slash at the end of the url.
+Make sure to include the `http://` protocol in your `appRouteRemote` and to exclude a forward slash at the end of the url.
-	- You can also use the command 'bx app env CognitiveConcierge' where appRouteRemote is uris, bluemixAppGUID is application_id and bluemixAppRegion is your IBM Cloud region for eg: us-south.
+	- You can also use the command 'bx app env CognitiveConcierge' where appRouteRemote is uris, `bluemixAppGUID` is `application_id` and `bluemixAppRegion` is your IBM Cloud region for eg: us-south.
 	```bash
 	{
 	 "VCAP_APPLICATION": {